zivalx/SemantiCore/docs/DEPLOYMENT.md

 # Deployment Guide

-Complete guide for deploying Semantic Mapper locally, with Docker, or to the cloud.
+Complete guide for deploying SemantiCore locally, with Docker, or to the cloud.

 ---